-My goal as your instructor.... is to create a "solid foundation"... by patiently and thoroughly building the fundamentals into the golf swing, that will directly support your personal swing...with a sensitivity towards your physical capabilities, different levels of desire and commitment and also taking in to consideration, your personal swing preferences, if any...
+My goal as your instructor.... create a "solid foundation"... by thoroughly building the fundamentals into the golf swing...with a sensitivity towards your physical capabilities, different levels of desire and commitment and also taking in to consideration, your personal swing preferences, if any...

-Not being a quick-fix or "method" teacher, I always look at the swing as a whole....Realizing that some people simply cannot employ "certain movements of the swing" or "certain positions in the set up", due to physical limitations...Therefore, I focus on matching the student's golf swing with their physical strengths and flexibility capabilities and also as well...taking into consideration the individual's swing preferences ....
+Not being a quick-fix or "method" teacher, I realize that some people simply cannot employ certain "movements or positions" of the swing or certain positions in the set up, due to physical limitations...Therefore, I focus on matching the student's golf swing with their physical strengths and flexibility capabilities.

 In addition...educating the golfer on applying certain positions in their set-up & certain swing motions...that will both support their swing plane preference ...and explaining how it applies to their "one-plane" (flatter) ...or "2-plane" (more upright) swing path...

 During the instruction time, swing drills and physical exercises will be offered, to help the student support their own individual swing....
 As you can see, it's not a "clear-cut/one answer solution" for all golfers...
 (Another very important note)..
 Patience on both ends (teacher/student) ... is necessary, as the "trial & error" process begins, to find out what works best for every individual student...